-A complex industry where dealing with architects and sites mean product design and delivery are of paramount importance.
-SSC can be the perfect solution for ensuring everything runs smoothly from initial quotation to delivery in the architectural industry.
-If parts are flat or folded, box section or angle, or if they need secondary operations such as powder coating or anodising, we can accommodate your needs.
+The Architectural Industry is very complex when dealing with the delivery of product designs that are of paramount importance.
+SSC Laser Cutting Services offers the perfect solution for ensuring that your project runs smoothly from the initial quotation to the final delivery of the products.
+If parts are flat or folded, box section or angle, or if they need secondary operations such as powder coating or anodising, our service is flexible to meet your project’s needs.

-Whether your parts are for structural or decorative purposes, our in-house engineering experts will work with your design team and architects to ensure your designs utilise the latest laser cutting technology, to ensure effortless assembly on-site, exactly how you want it.
-SSC can assist you in manufacturing everything from base plates and end caps, to staircases and perforated cladding.
+Our in-house engineering experts will work alongside your design team and architects to ensure that your design fully utilises the latest laser cutting technology.
+This will ensure effortless assembly when it arrives on-site.
+We can assist you in manufacturing everything from base plates and ends caps, to staircases and perforated cladding.

 All methods of laser cutting can be utilised when manufacturing parts for the architecture and construction sectors, and as each component has its own specific set of requirements, the manufacturing process varies for each project.